Set on the Île de la Cité, the Palais de Justice is the center of Inspecteur Michel Devaux’s world.

 La Conciergerie did not begin life as prison, but as a medieval palace.
 For centuries it was the seat of Merovingian kings.
 It was home for King Louis IX before he became Saint Louis and to his Queen Eleanor before she ran off with Henry II to rule England.
 Louis built La Sainte Chapelle, one of the most beautiful of all Gothic churches, to be his own personal place of worship.

-The lower chamber, where the servants prayed, is painted deep scarlet and ultramarine blue set off with gilding, as are the walls and columns of the royal chapel above.
-Rising up above the walls of the king’s chapel are windows of stained glass which make up almost three quarters of the room
+Rising up above the walls of the king’s chapel are windows of stained glass which make up almost three quarters of the room.

 The brighter the day, the more brilliant the glass.
 In full sunlight, the glowing interior seems as much fairy tale palace as church.

 La Sainte Chapelle is close by Notre Dame.
-Michel walks past it morning and night on his way to the Palais de Justice.
+Michel walks past it every morning on his way to the Palais de Justice.
 In spring the cherry blossoms bring bittersweet pain with their fleeting promise of eternal renewal amid the unfolding of tragic memories of the Commune.

-Looking up at the gargoyles that keep watch over the city, Michel thinks of the bell ringer, Quasimodo.
-Like all Parisians, the cathedral is forever wedded in his mind to the novel which saved it from demolition, Victor Hugo’s The Hunchback of Notre Dame.
+Looking up at these guardians of the city, Michel thinks of the bell ringer, Quasimodo.
+Like all Parisians, the cathedral is forever wedded in his mind to the novel which saved it from demolition, Victor Hugo’s tragic The Hunchback of Notre Dame.

-Michel lives at the far end of the Île St. Louis looking towards Notre Dame and the Pont d’Arcole, the first wrought iron bridge built in Paris.
+Michel lives at the far end of the Île St. Louis looking towards Notre Dame.

-At night, the bright arc lamps cast their glow on the Seine.
-Michel can savor their glow from his window, or standing at the tip of his island.
+At night the bright arc lamps cast their glow on the Seine, and Michel savors the river from his window.

 Music distracts Michel from unhappy memories.
 His guitar is most often a solitary pleasure, but sometimes he plays for friends.